lordofkillz/DarkFusion/README.md

 ![DarkFusion visual annotation workflow](samples/Review.png)

-The short walkthrough above also shows the annotation modes and integrated training and model export.
+The short walkthrough above also shows the annotation modes and the integrated Trainer used to evaluate, train, tune, validate, and export models.

 New users should follow the
 [complete DarkFusion workflow guide](USER_GUIDE.md) for collecting images,